alikii16/spinnovators/README.md

 Special emphasis on environmental policies, green energy funding, and sustainability initiatives.
 ### 5. Yearly Budget Comparison
 Compare the current budget with previous years' data, highlighting increases or decreases per sector.
-### 6. Budget Forecasting
-Predict future budgets for 2027 based on historical data from 2024-2026 using linear regression analysis.
-### 7. ESG Score Evaluation
+### 6. ESG Score Evaluation
 Evaluate Environmental, Social, and Governance (ESG) indicators to measure how sustainable and responsible the proposed budget changes are.
 The system tags budget categories as "GREEN" or "NEUTRAL" and calculates a sustainability score (scale from 0 to 100).
-### 8. Crisis Mode Simulation
-Simulate crisis scenarios (Floods, Pandemic, Energy Crisis) that automatically reduce budgets by 10-15% and reallocate resources to critical ministries.
+### 7. Updated Budget and Initial Budget Comparison
+Compare the new budget, changed by the Minister, with the initial Ministry's of Environment and Energy budget, highlighting increases or decreases per sector, presenting pie charts and top changes.

 ---